alvaroquintero28/buzzline-05-alvaro/README.md

 The producer will still work if Kafka is not available.

-### Consumer (Terminal 4) - Two Options
+### Consumer (Terminal 4) -

 Start an associated consumer.
-You have two options.
-1. Start the consumer that reads from the live data file.
+This script acts as a continuous message consumer, reading JSON messages from a file, processing them, and storing them in a MongoDB database.
+It periodically displays a summary table and creates a bar chart visualizing the distribution of message categories using Matplotlib, offering real-time monitoring and analysis of incoming data.
+Error handling and logging are included for robustness.

-2. OR Start the consumer that reads from the Kafka topic.
+1. Start the consumer that reads from the Kafka topic.

 In VS Code, open a NEW terminal in your root project folder.
 Use the commands below to activate .venv, and start the consumer.